The ITF Young Seniors, Seniors and Super-Seniors World Team Championships are the premier team events on the ITF Seniors Circuit.

 Formats of play

-Click the link below to view the potential formats of play, depending on how many teams enter each event, for the ITF Young Seniors, Senior and Super-Senior World Team Championships.
+The Format of Play applied depends on how many teams enter each event, for the ITF Young Seniors, Senior and Super-Senior World Team Championships.
+The most up to date formats of play will be published prior to the 2017 Young Seniors World Championships.